Tensor Network Decoding Beyond 2D: Introduction

 \section{Introduction}

 The practical realization of quantum technologies is impeded by the inherent sensitivity of quantum systems to noise.
 Quantum error correction~\cite{shor_scheme_1995,steane_error_1996} is generally considered the solution to this problem, as it allows for fault-tolerant processing and transmission of quantum information.
 The idea is to embed the quantum information into a larger system using a quantum code to increase its resilience against noise.
 The stabilizer formalism~\cite{gottesman_stabilizer_1997} has proven to be a convenient and useful framework to construct and describe quantum codes.
 The error correction procedure for a stabilizer code involves the measurement of certain stabilizer operators, and the measurement outcomes (the syndrome) are subsequently processed by a classical decoding algorithm (or decoder) to select a correction operation to be applied on the system.
+Generally speaking, decoders are evaluated according to two criteria: speed and accuracy.
+A low latency will be crucial for long-term hardware implementations, as the errors must be decoded and corrected faster than they can build up.
+There is also significant interest in studying slower, but more accurate decoders.
+They are crucial tools to study and benchmark fundamental properties of quantum codes and other less accurate decoders, and have previously been used to aid the design of quantum codes~\cite{delfosse_linear-time_2016}.
+They also lend themselves to experimental demonstrations of error-corrected quantum memories on near-term hardware, when the decoding process is performed offline and runtime is not an immediate issue~\cite{acharya2023_suppressing}.

 Tensor network (TN) decoders operate by approximately contracting one or more relevant tensor networks and subsequently deciding on the correction operation from the contraction results.
 The relevant tensor networks describe the probability of a given logical error conditioned on the observed syndrome.
 If the tensor networks were contracted exactly, the resulting decoder would be optimal, so the only heuristic lies in the approximate contraction.
 Generally, the layout of the networks follows the locality of the code from which they were derived, and in the case of correlated noise from the locality of those correlations~\cite{chubb_statistical_2021}.
 Previous work has focused mainly on 2D local codes, i.e.\ codes whose stabilizer operators are local when the qubits are laid out in a two-dimensional array.
 This family of codes includes topological codes, such as the 2D toric/surface code~\cite{kitaev_fault-tolerant_2003} and the 2D color code~\cite{bombin_topological_2006}.
 TN decoding performs remarkably well on all of these codes and has been shown to achieve essentially optimal decoding accuracy at competitive runtimes for bit-flip, phase-flip, and depolarizing noise~\cite{bravyi_efficient_2014,chubb_statistical_2021,chubb_general_2021}.
 Another approach is to base the tensor network on the encoding circuit of the code~\cite{ferrisTensorNetworksQuantum2014}; this has recently been shown to perform well on codes with local circuits of low depth~\cite{darmawan_low-depth_2022}.